 Furthermore, these drugs come with their own risks of addiction and unpleasant side effects.
 If you suffer from myofascial pain, joint pain, arthritis, sprained or strained ligaments, almost any kind of pain, most likely your doctor will prescribe one of the non-steroidal anti-inflammatory drugs, or NSAIDs.
 These drugs will reduce the inflammation, which in the short-term reduces the pain.
 However, in the long-term they set you up for more pain and long-term chronic injury and worse.

-Why You May Win the Battle, BUT Lose the War
+Why You May Win the Pain Battle, BUT Lose the Pain War

 Understandably, people do not like to feel pain and would like to prevent it at all costs.
-They want immediate relief and getting rid of the inflammation often provides that relief.
+People want immediate relief and getting rid of the inflammation often provides that relief.
+Further, with surgeries delayed, anti-inflammatories were seen as necessary if not essential to patient well-being.
+What was the cost of that temporary well-being?
 The basic truth is that immediate relief does not equal long-lasting relief.
 Interfering with the body’s healing process by stopping inflammation to reduce pain causes long-term suffering down the road.
 Inflammation does cause pain, but, pain can be your friend.
 It is the body’s siren alerting you that you have injured yourself.
 Getting rid of inflammation with NSAIDs provides some immediate relief from pain.
 It sets you up to win the battle, but lose the war.

 By stopping inflammation we shut down the body’s natural healing which inhibits the growth of new tissue.
 In our practice, many alarmed patients have had to stop the use of NSAIDs because of stomach discomfort, nausea, and dizziness.